typedigital/eslint-config-typedigital/README.md

 where `rule-code` is the code that is displayed along the error message.

-In rare cases, it makes sense to disable a rule for the whole project.
-For instance, if you work with JSON data coming from a foregin API that uses underscore property names.
+You can also override specific rules in your `.eslintrc`, this will then override it for the whole project.

-If you don't agree with a rule, please do not just disable the rule.
-It's better to create an issue here in order to discuss the pros and cons of a rule.
+If you don't agree with a rule, please don't just disable the rule - create an issue and let us discuss the pros and cons.

 ## License